PDAL/PDAL/doc/tutorial/overview.rst

 ................................................................................

 Analogous to the filter() method in a filter is the write() method of a writer.
-This function is usually the appropriate function to override when implementing a writer -- it would be unusual to need to implement run() for a writer.
+This function is usually the appropriate one to override when implementing a writer -- it would be unusual to need to implement run().
 A typical writer will open its output file when ready() is called, write individual points in write() and close the file in done().

-Important to note is that a writer may be passed multiple point buffers for output.
-When implementing a writer, one should handle multiple calls to write() when possible.
-If a write() function can’t provide correct output when called more than once, users of the writer should be warned to add a merge filter in the pipeline immediately before the writer.
+Like a filter, a writer may receive multiple point buffers during processing of a pipeline.
+This will result in the write() function being called once for each of the input point buffers.
+Some current writers do not produce correct output when provided with multiple point buffers.
+Users should be warned use a merge filter immediately prior to such writers to avoid errors.
+As new writers are created, developers should try to make sure that they behave reasonably if passed multiple point buffers -- they correctly handle write() being called multiple times between after a single call to ready().

 ::